Itinerary: Barbaresco, Neive, Treiso, Alba

 ", located in Piedmont.
 It covers all the territories starting from the town of Alba (more about: Alba & the Langhe Wine road

 ) to the municipalities of Barbaresco, Neive, Treiso and San Rocco Seno d'Elvio.
-The Langhe, a very ancient area, according to some studies it was created around 70 million years ago, was always famous for its vineyards and its beautiful hilly countryside and landscapes.
-All the stages of Barbaresco wine production (drying of grapes, vinification, aging and bottling) must be made within this area.
+The Langhe, a very ancient area, according to some studies was created around 70 million years ago, was always famous for its vineyards and its beautiful hilly countryside and landscapes.
+All the stages of Barbaresco wine production (drying of grapes, vinification, aging, and bottling) must be made within this area.

 History & how it is made

-The cultivation of Nebbiolo grape is rather ancient.
+The cultivation of the Nebbiolo grape is rather ancient.
 But, the birth of Barbaresco wine as we know it today was in 1894 when Cantina Sociale di Barbaresco was founded.
 From the Fifties, this wine started to gain a lot of popularity thanks to its unique characteristics, and in 1966 it was among the first wines to receive the DOC appellation, which was followed by DOCG classification 14 years later.
-Today, the high qualities of this wine are highlighted by many producers, that has transformed the vinification processes of this wine and contributed to the promotion of this brand in Italy and abroad.
+Today, the high qualities of this wine are highlighted by many producers, which has transformed the vinification processes of this wine and contributed to the promotion of this brand in Italy and abroad.